Kent Historic Defences

 News items: Jay Curtis, Secretary.
 Email address firstname.lastname@example.org

-Kent Archaeology a new digital product; an example showcasing defense feature mapping
+Kent Archaeology a new digital product; an example showcasing defence feature mapping

 Chris Blair-Myers (KAS fieldwork committee)